Here are the answers to our most frequently asked questions.

 The Handsome Ladies are not a band, we are 501(c)(3) nonprofit.
 As part of our programs, we assemble a pick-up band called The Picks to play events and spread the gospel of bluegrass along with The Handsome Ladies' mission.

-What etiquette does The Handsome Ladies follow?
+What etiquette guidelines do The Handsome Ladies follow?

 What are the standard bluegrass instruments?